ams0/k0s-home/README.md

 ```

-If some nodes don't come, try to hard clean them:
+If some nodes don't come up, try to hard clean them:

 ```
 sudo systemctl stop containerd